ogsf/recurly_code_exercise_kevin/README.md

 # recurly_ui

-Coding exercise driving the Recurly web application.
-The test has been written in Ruby using the rspec framework.
+Coding exercise driving the Recurly web application and API.

+The tests are written in Ruby, two of them using the Rspec framework.
-There are two test files, one using only watir, the other using page-object library.

-To run 'recurly_ui_test.rb', 2 gems need to be installed: 'watir-webdriver' and 'rspec', then...
-'bundle exec rspec recurly_ui_test.rb --format documentation'

-To run 'recurly_ui_pageobjects.rb', 3 gems need to be installed: 'watir-webdriver', 'rspec', and 'page-object', then...
-'bundle exec rspec recurly_ui_pageobjects.rb --format documentation'

 Running 'bundle install' should install the necessary gems from the Gemfile.
 Or 'gem install [gem name]'

+Each test file should be run from the project root.
+Each file contains comments with instructions on how to run the file.
+The commands for each file are below:

+'bundle exec ruby tests/ui/recurly_ui_test.rb'

+'bundle exec rspec tests/ui/recurly_ui_pageobjects.rb --format documentation'

+'bundle exec ruby tests/api/recurly_account_api.rb'

+'bundle exec rspec tests/api/recurly_account_api_rspec.rb --format documentation'